Elaman122/Go-project/README.md

 # Currency Exchange Project

 ## Overview
-Этот проект представляет собой RESTful API для управления информацией о валютах.
+This project is a RESTful API for managing currency information.

 ## Endpoints
-- `POST /api/v1/menus`: Создание новой валюты.
+- `POST /api/v1/menus`:  Create a new currency.
-- `GET /api/v1/menus/:id`: Получение информации о валюте по идентификатору.
+- `GET /api/v1/menus/:id`: Get currency information by identifier.
-- `PUT /api/v1/menus/:id`: Обновление информации о валюте по идентификатору.
+- `PUT /api/v1/menus/:id`: Update currency information by identifier.
-- `DELETE /api/v1/menus/:id`: Удаление валюты по идентификатору.
+- `DELETE /api/v1/menus/:id`: Delete currency by identifier.

 ## Database Structure
-Структура базы данных представлена следующим образом:
+The database structure is represented as follows:

 ### Таблица `currency`
-- `id`: уникальный идентификатор валюты (целое число).
+- `id`: unique currency identifier (integer).
-- `code`: код валюты (строка).
+- `code`: currency code (string).
-- `rate`: курс обмена (десятичное число).
+- `rate`: exchange rate (decimal number).
-- `timestamp`: временная метка (временная метка).
+- `timestamp`: timestamp (timestamp).

 ## Usage
-Для использования этого API выполните следующие шаги:

-1. Установите все необходимые зависимости с помощью `go mod tidy`.
-2. Запустите приложение с помощью `go run main.go`.
-3. Используйте соответствующие HTTP-запросы для взаимодействия с API.
+To use this API, follow these steps:

+1. Install all necessary dependencies using go mod tidy.
+2. Run the application using go run .
+3. Use the corresponding HTTP requests to interact with the API.

 ## Technologies Used
-- Go: язык программирования.
+- Go: programming language.
-- Gin: фреймворк для создания веб-приложений.
+- Gin: web framework for building web applications.
-- PostgreSQL: система управления реляционными базами данных.
+- PostgreSQL: relational database management system.

 ## Author
-[Elaman122]
+1. name : `Daniar Elaman`
+2. ID : `22B031171`